Guide to Work, Study, Travel and Living Abroad

 Mexico is packed with excellent expat destinations as well as tourist hot spots.

+After nine years of living and traveling in Latin America with my son (ages 5 to 14), I can attest that Mexico is the best country for children to attend school and learn Spanish.
+Culturally, Mexicans adore children.
+Adults usually address a child as they would an adult rather than ignoring them.
 Local children are included in activities and welcoming of foreigners.
-Your own child will have no choice other than to constantly process the new language and make attempts at communication — leading to easy fluency for many expat kids.
-Many Mexicans speak some English and are happy to try to make conversation in their form of Spanglish, i.e. a mixture of English and Spanish common to those growing up in some Western cultures.
+Your child will have no choice but to constantly process the new language and attempt communication — leading to easy fluency for many expat kids.
+Many Mexicans speak some English and are happy to try to converse in their form of Spanglish, i.e., a mixture of English and Spanish familiar to those growing up in some Western cultures.

 • San Carlos